pivovarit/more-gatherers/README.md

-# gatherers
+# gatherers (Work in Progress)

-Missing Stream API functionality you always longed for - provided via Gatherers
+Missing Stream API functionality you always longed for - provided via `Gatherers`